jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 ```

 Unless you self-host your site, **you can rely on a generic 404 response from your server**.
 You no longer need `index`
  --- you will generate a custom one later.
-Generating pages like `about` is out of scope of this tutorial, but in case
+Generating pages like `about` is out of scope for this tutorial, but in case
 you need them, they behave the same way that posts do.

 Under `_posts`, create two new documents.
-Remember that Jekyll requires you to **prepend post filename with a date**:
+Remember that Jekyll requires you to **prepend post filenames with a date**:

 `2020–12–20-the-first-post.md`